baribeau/adventuneering/_posts/2024-03-06-a-roadmap-to-impactful-travel-for-students.md

 ### 1. Figure Out Goals ###

+Having a clear understanding of my own goals helps me shape beneficial ecperiences by leaning into opportunities which align with my goals whenever they arise.

 #### a.
 What do I want to learn? ####

 For me, travel is education.
-By setting up experiences to immerse myself in unfamiliar environments, I learn language, adaptation skills, design, innovation, and culture, not to mention the benefits of meeting interesting people who open exciting doors of opportunity.
+By setting up experiences to immerse myself in unfamiliar environments, I hoped to learn language, adaptation skills, design, innovation, and culture, not to mention the benefits of meeting interesting people who open exciting doors of opportunity.

 I set out to travel because I wanted to better understand how the world really works.
 Along with this understanding, I wanted to augment my engineering education with examples of real-world designs and creative solutions from diverse cultures and countries.
 Equipped with that knowledge, I will better be able to come up with high-quality, sustainable solutions to problems I face at home.